fahbench/fahbench/README.md

 ### Windows

  1. Download and install
-      - Visual Studio Community 2013
+      - Visual Studio Community 2015
-      - Qt > 5.2
+      - Qt > 5.6
-      - CMake > 2.8.11
+      - CMake > 3.6
       - AMD APP SDK
-      - (Optional) CUDA SDK = 6.5
+      - (Optional) CUDA SDK

     These all have nice GUI installers.

- 1. Download OpenMM and build with CMake.
-I don't think the provided binaries (VC2010) will work.
-Build the release configuration.
-You can disable building the python bindings (which may be a source of build errors).
-Build the `INSTALL` project to install OpenMM.

  1. Run CMake on the fahbench source directory.
 Finagle it until it has found all of the dependencies you just spent so long getting in order.
-    Start by setting:
+    Some settings that may help:

-     - `CMAKE_PREFIX_PATH` to `.../Qt/5.4/msvc2013_64/`
+     - `CMAKE_PREFIX_PATH` to `.../Qt/5.6/msvc2015_64/`
-     - `OPENMM_xxx` to where you installed OpenMM.

  1. Build and install!
-CMake will copy the relevant OpenMM and Qt `dll`s to the `bin/` install directory.
+CMake will copy the relevant OpenMM and Qt `dll`s

 ### Vagrant

  1. Make sure your git submodules are initialized (openmm)

- 1. Download a `.tar.bz2` release of the AMDAPPSDK into this directory.
+ 1. Download a `.tar.bz2` release of the AMDAPPSDK into the packaging directory.
     The provisioning script can't download it because you have to accept a license agreement through a web browser.
 The file has to be of the form `AMD-APP-SDK-*.tar.bz2`